 Receiving

 Currently, I check my e-mail using Fastmail's web interface, and at that point deal with all the spam, and delete other e-mail that there is no point transfering, and answer some e-mails.
 What needs to be transfered goes into my 'received' folder, and you can then use Fastmail's 'Archive' feature to take all the e-mails in a folder and download them as a zip file.
-This zip file is saved back onto my MP3 player in a specific folder, and taken back to my computer.
+This zip file is saved back onto my USB stick in a specific folder, and taken back to my computer.

 #!/bin/bash